Feature Based Price & Cost Prediction

 Feature-Based Price & Cost Prediction is a data-driven approach that uses machine learning and statistical models to estimate the price or cost of a product or service based on its characteristics (features).
 These features can include material costs, production time, brand, demand, market trends, and historical pricing data.

-LLMs with RAG search for Market Data
+LLMs with RAG Search for Market Data

 To create data for feature-based price and cost prediction, gather structured and unstructured data from sources like sales records, supplier costs, competitor pricing, and market trends.
 Use web scraping, APIs, and surveys to enrich datasets.
 Clean, preprocess, and engineer features to enhance predictive accuracy.